SkylineCommunications/dataminer-docs/connector-help/connector_help/Evertz_3080IPX-128-25G.md

 ## How to Use

-The **General** page of this driver shows the version running on the device.
+The **General** page of this connector shows the version running on the device.
 You can also see and configure the alias name there.

 The **Ports** page contains information about the ports, such as the Maximum Ports, the Port Config Table, and the Port Status Table.
 This page also contains a Port Measurement subpage, where you can enable or disable the measurement of each port.
 If the measurement of the port is disabled, it will not be displayed in the Port Config, Port Status, and IGMP Ports tables.